Found us from search engine?

 Long tail keywords are more focused.
 Content writers use them to target people who know exactly what their wants are.
 Let’s take “mineral water” as an example.

-For people who do not know what they want specifically, they will look up for “mineral water” in the search engine.
+For people who do not know what they want specifically, they will look up for “mineral water” in the search engine result pages.
 On the other hand, people who know will lookup for something like “Fiji Natural Artesian Water”.

 From the example, it’s clear that long tail keywords are typed in by users who know what they really want.
 All businesses need to do is target the long tail keyword and actually provide what they offer.